TARAKESWARI11/ProjectByTaraa/README.md

 # ProjectByTaraa

 #SAVE_POOR

-#This web based charity application has been developed for the accomplishment of Future Ready Talent Internship program launched by IBM SkillsBuild.
+#This web based charity application has been developed for the accomplishment of  Internship program launched by IBM SkillsBuild.

 #I have designed a website named save poor